shengjunlin/tp2vis/README.md

 ### 1. tp2vispl:

 This function selected the line-detected channel based on the single-dish LSRK frequency, whereas the ALMA 7m and 12m visibilities are stored in the TOPO frame.
-The original code attempted to extract the same frequency channel from the TOPO frames in the visibility data, which may miss the actual line since the frame mismatch was not accounted for.
-This is particularly critical when the SPW has a narrow bandwidth, as the LSRK frequency from the TP data may fall entirely outside the 7m/12m TOPO bandwidth range, causing the 7m/12m data to be skipped during the visibility extraction.
+The original code attempted to extract the same frequency channel from the TOPO-frame visibilities, which may miss the actual line due to the frame mismatch.
+This issue is particularly critical when the SPW has a narrow bandwidth, as the LSRK frequency from the single-dish data may fall entirely outside the 7m/12m TOPO bandwidth range, causing the 7m/12m data to be skipped during the visibility extraction.

-This version extracts the channel with the peak intensity from each of the single-dish cube, and the 7m and 12m visibilities, with an assumption that these selected channels have a similar LSRK frequency.
+This revised version instead extracts the channel with the peak intensity from each of the single-dish-`tp2vis`ed visibilities, as well as from the 7m and 12m visibilities, under the assumption that the selected channels correspond to similar LSRK frequencies.
+Note that the original code identified the line-detected channel using only the first SPW.
+Therefore, this workaround also assumes that the target line is located in the first SPW of the visibilities from all three arrays.
+If that is not the case, it is recommended to remove unnecessary SPWs from measurement sets before running the code.

 A comparison between the original and revised versions.
 Red dots indicate the single-dish data, green dots represent the 7m array, and blue dots represent the 12m array.